-270:10-1-5 Medical conditions affecting ability to safely perform essential job functions.
+270:10-1-5.
+Medical conditions affecting ability to safely perform essential job functions

-- (a) Medical conditions that can affect a candidate's ability to safely perform essential job functions shall be designated either Category A or Category B. - (b) Candidates with Category A medical conditions shall not be certified as meeting the medical requirements for entrance into the System. - (c) Candidates with Category B medical conditions shall be certified as meeting the medical requirements for entrance into the System only if they can perform the essential job functions without posing a significant safety and health risk to themselves, members, or civilians.
+(a) Medical conditions that can affect a candidate's ability to safely perform essential job functions shall be designated either Category A or Category B.

-(1) Head.
+- (b) Candidates with Category A medical conditions shall not be certified as meeting the medical requirements for entrance into the System. - (c) Candidates with Category B medical conditions shall be certified as meeting the medical requirements for entrance into the System only if they can perform the essential job functions without posing a significant safety and health risk to themselves, members, or civilians. - (d) Candidates with one or more Category B medical conditions present upon entry into the System may be eligible for consideration of a disability pension, whether in the line of duty or not in the line of duty, related to the same Category B condition or conditions listed in the candidate's medical certification, but only to the extent that competent medical evidence is presented to support the certification of said disability request and that such medical evidence supports that the injury, or condition, giving rise to the disability occurred after employment as a firefighter with a participating municipality. - (e) The following describe the Category A and Category B conditions as they relate to a candidate's ability to safely perform the essential job functions of a firefighter: - (1) Head.

-- (A) Category A medical conditions shall include the following: - (i) Defect of skull preventing helmet use or leaving underlying brain unprotected from trauma. - (ii) Any skull or facial deformity that would not allow for a successful respiratory facepiece fit test. - (iii) Any head condition that results in a person not being able to safely perform essential job functions. - (B) Category B medical conditions shall include the following: - (i) Deformities of the skull such as depressions or exostoses. - (ii) Deformities of the skull associated with evidence of disease of the brain, spinal cord, or peripheral nerves. - (iii) Loss or congenital absence of the bony substance of the skull. - (iv) Any other head condition that may result in a person not being able to safely perform essential job functions.
+- (i) Any defect of the skull preventing helmet use or leaving any underlying brain unprotected from trauma. - (ii) Any skull or facial deformity that would not allow for a successful respiratory facepiece fit test. - (iii) Any head condition that results in a person not being able to safely perform essential job functions. - (B) Category B medical conditions shall include the following: - (i) Deformities of the skull such as depressions or exostoses. - (ii) Deformities of the skull associated with evidence of disease of the brain, spinal cord, or peripheral nerves. - (iii) Loss or congenital absence of any of the bony substance of the skull. - (iv) Any other head condition that may result in a person not being able to safely perform essential job functions.